Carmine977/analyze-stock-data/README.md

 5. Market  Analysis
 Load all the S&P500 stocks data and after some preprocessing compute important statistics and support user with the identification of the most relevant stocks

+## Usage

+Run this codes using [jupyter notebook](http://jupyter.readthedocs.io/en/latest/install.html).
+Just type `jupyter notebook` in the main directory and the code will pop up in a browser window.